 In 2008, he received the prestigious Marin Community Foundation’s Beryl Buck Achievement Award for Social Justice.
 He is also the recipient of the Martin Luther King Humanitarian Award from the Marin County Human Rights Commission and the Benjamin Dreyfus award from the ACLU.

-He is a former Chair of the Marin County Human Rights Commission and has served on the board of directors for numerous local organizations.
-Currently he is a board member of the Prison Law Office, and of the Canal Welcome Center in San Rafael, and serves as an advisor to the Marin Foster Parent Association.
+He is a former Chair of the Marin County Human Rights Commission and served on many local board organizations such as the Prison Law Office, Multicultural Center of Marin and Marin Foster Parent Association.
+Prior to his retirement from county government after nearly 23 years of public service, Cesar worked as Marin County mental health system's Diversity, Equity and Inclusion Officer.
+Currently, he is a board member of NAMI Marin, Fair Housing Advocates of Northern California and is actively involved in many grassroots organizations that are working to advance racial justice-related movements and initiatives.
 Cesar is available to speak to your group, to be involved in workshops and presentations, and to provide consultation on community organizing / building campaigns and socially responsible community initiatives and projects.

 Cesar may be contacted at

 As a Licensed Clinical Social Worker, he has been providing psychotherapy since 2000 to a diverse consumer community, specializing in treating individuals, families and groups.
 Learn more at CesarLagleva.com »

 Social Justice and School "Push-Out"

 The National Equity Project coaches people to become the leaders who deliver on the promise of a quality education for every child in America.
 They build conditions, culture, and competencies for excellence and equity in districts, schools, and nonprofit organizations.

 In this YouTube video, Cesar discusses issues in equity leadership. . . .view »